 In 2008, James was appointed to David Cameron’s front-bench as Opposition Whip with responsibility for the Department of Work and Pensions and the Cabinet Office.
 In December 2008 he was promoted within his role as Opposition Whip and was responsible for the Treasury department.

-After being re-elected in May 2010 James was appointed a Lord Commissioner and Government Whip with responsibility for the Foreign and Commonwealth Office and Department of Education.
+Following his re-election in May 2010, James was appointed a Lord Commissioner and Government Whip with responsibility for the Foreign and Commonwealth Office and Department of Education.
 In October 2011 James moved departments to become Home Office Whip.
 James returned to the back benches in September 2012.

 He supports his local team Southend United, as well as Southampton.
 He also enjoys reading local history books, DIY and real ale, although not always in that order!